Directed Temporal Tree Realization for Periodic Public Transport: Easy and Hard Cases: Characterization of Feasible Instances

-Before we look at the hardness results for the \textsc{DiTTR} problem, let us consider a special case: There is no waiting time allowed on any path.
+Before we look at the hardness results for the \textsc{DiTTR} problem, let us consider a special case: There is no waiting time allowed on any shortest path.
+As the underlying static graph is a tree, all paths are shortest paths and no waiting is allowed on any path.
 Therefore, the given travel times are not just upper bounds but exact values.
 Since there is only one path between every pair of vertices, this means $\forall u,v \in V: D_{u,v}=\hat{d}(u,v)$.
-This special case is also covered by the result of Klobas et al. for the exact \textsc{TTR}: it is decidable in polynomial time if the instance is realizable~\cite[Theorem 27]{TGR_arxive,TGR_sand}.
+For undirected graphs, this special case is also covered by the result of Klobas et al.\ for the exact \textsc{TTR}: it is decidable in polynomial time whether the instance is realizable~\cite[Theorem 27]{TGR_arxive,TGR_sand}.
 We provide a simple characterization of the realizability of an instance of \textsc{DiTTR}.
-To do this, we introduce so-called branching vertices, which we initially define in a simplified form for this special case.
-For now, we will call a vertex with a degree of at least 6 \emph{branching vertex}.
+To do this, we introduce so-called branching vertices.
+We will call a vertex with a degree of at least 6 \emph{branching vertex}.